ratsaby/LwWekaPackage/README.md

 ## Limitation
 In the current WEKA implementation, the distance function is Euclidean hence the data needs to be numeric.
 It has been tested with the WEKA Explorer and Experimenter and also with remote engines.

+## Platforms
+The package runs on Linux, Mac OS, and Windows

 ## 📖 Citation

 Bibtex